OTKUSteyler/GoonXposed/README.md

 # GoonXposed

-GoonXposed is a root Xposed module that injects the ShiggyCord Discord mobile client modifications into the official Discord application.
+GoonXposed is a root Xposed module that injects the GoonCord Discord mobile client modifications into the official Discord application.

 ## Info
 *   Injects GoonCord client into the Discord mobile app.